-I arrived in the Airport 2 hours and half before departure time.
-I checked-in without any problem.
+I arrived in the Airport 2 hours and half before departure time and checked-in without any problem.

 Third was the charm, finally he got it.

-While that happened a cop seized a chocolate bar from another person doing emigration, and then ate it.
-All this in like two minutes.
+All this happened in like two minutes.
 That was bizarre… and fun at the same time.

-We continued flying north and exited the colombian mainland close to Cartagena, but not above the city.
+We continued flying north.
+We exited the Colombian mainland close to Cartagena, but not above the city.

-The cabin crew was a mix of argentinians, chileans and Miami cubans.
-There was a couple of them that didn’t seem to be in a particularly good mood that day, but it was all good otherwise.
+The cabin crew was a mix of Argentinians, Chileans and Miami Cubans.
+Some of them didn’t seem to be in a particularly good mood that day, but it was all good otherwise.

-Nowadays an online pre-authorisation called ESTA is used, but back then those of us that entered the United States under the visa waiver program had to fill a physical green form called I-94W, I filled it while we were flying between Jamaica and Cuba.
+Nowadays, they use an online pre-authorisation called ESTA.
+Back then, those of us that entered the United States under the visa waiver program had to fill a physical green form called I-94W.
+I filled it while we were flying between Jamaica and Cuba.

-The descent began after leaving Cuba, soon the sea tonality changed from dark blue to clear blue, and vessels of different sizes and islets started to appear.
+The descent began after leaving Cuba.
+Soon, the sea tonality changed from dark blue to clear blue.

 Suddenly, Miami city.